knative/serving/test/performance/profiling.md

 Knative Serving allows for collecting runtime profiling data expected by the pprof visualization tool.
-Profiling data is available for the autoscaler, activator, controller, and webhook containers and for the queue-proxy container which is injected into the user application pod.
+Profiling data is available for the autoscaler, activator, controller, webhook and for the queue-proxy container which is injected into the user application pod.
 When enabled Knative serves profiling data on the default port 8008 through a web server.